tehmoon/cmdlinebeat/README.md

     copy_env: false    # copy all environment to child process
     timeout: 0         # NYI: kill process if timeout is reached
     user: user         # Username to execute the command with.
 Require root privs.
 Default to "nobody"
+    bypass: false      # Bypass the max-running variable, use it only for lightweight commands
 ```

 ## Example Configuration